scalable-arch/SC_23-Unity-ECC/2_Error_Scenario/README.md

 - DE(DBE): Among 10 chips, there's a double bit error (DE[Double Bit Error]) occurring in just one chip, with the remaining 9 chips having no errors
 - CHIPKILL(SCE): Among 10 chips, there's a random error (SCE [Single Chip Error]) occurring in just one chip, with the remaining 9 chips having no errors.
 Errors can occur up to a maximum of 136 bits
 - SE(SBE)+SE(SBE): Among 10 chips, there's a single bit error (SE[Single Bit Error]) occurring in each of two chips, with the remaining 8 chips having no errors

-# To do
-- Fill in the **error_correction_oecc, error_correction_recc** function
-- You just need to fill in 2 parts labeled "Fill your code here!!"
-- Function input: codeword (136bit for OD-ECC, 80bit for RL-ECC)
-- Function content: Execute ECC on the codeword to implement error detection or correction of the codeword
-- Function output: Return error information (NE/CE/DUE)

 # Getting Started
 - $ make clean